 Without the -timeofday=noon option, FlightGear will start at the current time in San Francisco - often night-time if you are in Europe.
-To get a daytime environment from within the simulator, select Weather->Time of Day from the menu and select Noon.
+To change the time of day in the simulator to daytime, select Weather->Time of Day from the menu and select Noon.

-If running FlightGear from a men (e.g. under KDE or Gnome), you can edit the FlightGear launch icon properties and change the simple fgfs fgfs command to something like fgfs -timeofday=noon -geometry=1024x768, or include whatever command options you wish.
+If running FlightGear from a menu (e.g. under KDE or Gnome), you can edit the FlightGear launch icon properties and change the simple fgfs fgfs command to something like fgfs -timeofday=noon -geometry=1024x768, or include whatever command options you wish.
 Further details of the command line options can be found in Chapter 3, Takeoff: How to start the program.